Articles From the Team

 So I looked into it… In recent polls apparently one in three new brides now choose to keep their maiden name and only 62% of wives in their 20s opt to take their husband's name.
 For those in their 30s that percentage rises to 74%.
 When asked why they had chosen to do so, a number of women said that they felt they were losing their identity by giving their name away, others have questioned why it should be the woman who changes their name – why not the man?
 And others simply state that they are known in their workplace and market by their maiden name, and their reputation may be affected if they change it.
 I understand that reasoning completely, especially in a world like recruitment.

 So I have really given it some thought, and debated whether to stick as Miss Rhodes or change my name come the 9th May.
 My closest clients and candidates have pretty much followed me throughout this entire process (thank you!), and I will no doubt have many a conversation with them after it (sorry!).
 I would hope that if they wanted to recommend me to any of their friends or associates, my maiden name should not play a part.
-I pride myself on the long term relationships I forge with my clients and candidates, and I think I am well known for having that level of familiarity that would mean they would simply recommend me as Rozie at BCL Legal, and my maiden or married name should not need to be included.
+I pride myself on the long term relationships I forge with my clients and candidates, and I think I am well known for having that level of familiarity that would mean they would simply recommend me as at BCL Legal.

 For more information please contact Rozie Rhodes or visit our website BCL Legal.